solveforj/pandemic-central/USAGE.md

 3. **How comfortable do you feel with programming, especially Python, and Machine Learning platforms**

-If you are simply concerned of COVID-19, blogger, or reporter, and you only want to predict the information, then please visit our [Twitter](https://twitter.com/PandemicCentral) or [website](https://itsonit.com) first.
-These should always cover the lastest information about our project, with visuals, and also related information.
+If you are simply concerned of COVID-19, blogger, politician, or reporter, etc, or you only want to keep yourself updated with predicted information, then please visit our [Twitter](https://twitter.com/PandemicCentral) or [website](https://itsonit.com) first.
+These should always cover the lastest information about our project, visualized, and also related information.

 If you are a developer, then please proceed.
-Also, even if you do not use prediction, but are needing for a great source of related data about COVID-19 in USA, then we do believe that our project is also very useful for you.
-We have mobility data, epidemiological data, census, number of cases, facts, sorted to the precision of U.S. county and date!
+Also, even if you do not use prediction, but are simply looking for a useful source of related data about COVID-19 in USA, then we do believe that our project is also very useful for you.
+We have mobility data, epidemiological data, census, number of cases, facts, etc. All are merged and sorted by U.S. county and timestamp!

 ## Understand The Menu
-Here is a menu, if you run it correctly without errors (well hopefully), here is what you should expect to see:
+Here is the menu, what you should expect to see:
 ![Main_Menu](https://i.ibb.co/NsdY2Qk/Screen-Shot-2020-06-24-at-1-59-10-PM.png)

-1. **Option 1:** you will use this option to create a full dataset of all necessary information, up-to-date (or at least to the lastest date that our source can provide data).
-If you clone and pull from Pandemic Central's repository frequently then you should have the latest processed data already, so unless you know what you are doing, you do not have to run this.
+1. **Option 1:** this will preprocess raw data and export into a CSV compressed, with up-to-date data (to the lastest date that all sources can provide data).
+Tip: If you clone and pull from Pandemic Central's repository frequently then you should have the latest processed data already, as we will try to push new data everyday.

-   * Output file size: around 12-30 MB after it completes (as zipped), make sure you have enough storage (at least 700 MB) for downloading some data from sources (will be erased after it is done).
+   * Output file size: make sure you have enough storage (at least 700 MB) for downloading some data from sources (most heavy files will be erased after its job is done).

    * Location: the output file will be placed inside the project folder, in `processed_data/merge/` with the name as the date when it is generated.

-   * How to view: first you need to unzip the file, it is in gzip format, so you may need special tool (Windows users) to unzip it.
-The unzipped will be in Comma-separated-values format (csv) and you can view it in many ways, but we recommend excel.
+   * How to view: first you need to unzip the file, it is in gzip format, so you may need special tool (for Windows users) to unzip it.
+The unzipped will be in Comma-separated-values format (csv) and you can view it in many ways, like Excel.

-2. **Option 2:** you will use this option to create a full datasets of information but Google and Apple mobility, these files (although not required to be generated) should give you a visual look of the input training data of Scikit-learn models.

-    * Output file sizes: there will be 5 files, around 2-250 MB / ea, after it completes (as csv files), make sure you have enough storage.
+2. **Option 2:** this is similar to option 1, but the exported data will not include Google and Apple mobility data.

+    * Output file sizes: *see option 1.*

     * Location: the output files will be placed **outside** the project folder.

-    * How to view: first you need to unzip the file, it is in gzip format, so you may need special tool (Windows users) to unzip it.
-The unzipped will be in Comma-separated-values format (csv) and you can view it in many ways, but we recommend Microsoft Excel.
+    * How to view: output data are CSV files, so you can view it directly.

-3. **Option 3:** this option is initially similar to *option 2* (except datasets are not exported into local csv files), before the processed dataframe is feeded into Scikit-learn (module `train.py`) for training and printing predictions.
+3. **Option 3:** this option is initially similar to *option 2* (except datasets are not exported into local csv files), then the processed dataframes are feeded into Scikit-learn (module `train.py`) for training and predicting with Machine Learning.

-  * Output file sizes: there will be 2 files, around 130-200 MB / ea, after it completes (as Pickle files), these will be our models for further evaluation or prediction.
+  * Output file sizes:

+    - Models: there will be 2 files, around 130-200 MB / ea, after it completes (as Pickle files), these will be our models for further implementations.

+    - Predictions: there will be 3 files, under 20 MB / ea, these will be CSV files and store all predicted data.

-  * Location: the output files will be placed **outside** the project folder.
+  * Location: the models will be stored **outside** the project folder, the predicted data can be found at `predictions/`

-4. **Option 4:** this option assumes that you have already preprocessed the lastest data using option 1 or by cloning and pulling from our repository frequently.
+4. **Option 4:** this option assumes that you have already had the lastest data using option 1 or by pulling the lastest data from our repository frequently.
 The lastest zipped dataset in `processed_data/merge/` will be used for TensorFlow training.
+At this point, TensorFlow models are still in development as the mean absolute error is still about 70 cases (as comparison to apprx.
+10 cases with Scikit-learn)

 5. **Option 5:** exit Python.